JoshCheek/block_challenges/block_challenges.md

 <h2>You can turn a method into a block, but not an unbound method</h2>

-So here's one that will seem strange at first. think about why this might be.
+<p>So here's one that will seem strange at first.
+think about why this might be.</p>

 <div class="interactive-code">def m(&b)
   p b.call